cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 In a microservices architecture, a single business operation might trigger a chain of downstream microservice calls, which can be pretty challenging to debug.
 Things, however, can be easier when the logs of all microservices are centralized and each log event contains details that allow us to trace the interactions between the applications.

-This project demonstrates how to use Elastic Stack with Docker to collect, process, store, index and visualize logs of Spring Boot microservices.
+This project demonstrates how to use Elastic Stack along with Docker to collect, process, store, index and visualize logs of Spring Boot microservices.

 ##### Table of contents
 - [What is Elastic Stack?](#what-is-elastic-stack)